 SAN FRANCISCO (Legal Newsline) – The parents of a deceased college student are suing the school their daughter attended, alleging violations of the California False Advertising Law and the California Unfair Competition Law.

-Goldberg and Linda Kuckuk, on behalf of themselves as parents of Aaryn Goldberg and all others similarly situated, filed the suit May 13 in U.S. District Court for the Northern District of California against Stephens Institute, doing business as Academy of Art University.
+Bennett Goldberg and Linda Kuckuk, on behalf of themselves as parents of Aaryn Goldberg and all others similarly situated, filed the suit May 13 in U.S. District Court for the Northern District of California against Stephens Institute, doing business as Academy of Art University.

 When Aaryn Goldberg died, she was enrolled at the Academy of Art University's summer 2015 session, living in student housing, as designated by the Academy of Art.

-As a result, students have put up with intolerable living conditions at 17 named housing units because they do not want to be evicted, according
+As a result, students have put up with intolerable living conditions at 17 named housing units because they do not want to be evicted, according to the complaint.

 The suit says Aryan Goldberg was last seen alive after taking a cab ride from San Francisco to Marin County because she was too afraid to go out in a crime-ridden neighborhood.
 The parents allege that when they went to the dorm to pick up their daughter's belongings the college already had begun moving in another student.

 Goldberg and Kuckuk seek a class action, declaration that the student rental units have always been subject to rent ordinance, restitution to the class of no less than $5 million, attorney fees, court costs, and other relief the court deems proper.